berkansezer77/home-assistant/custom-cards/spotify-card-v2/README.md

 - Room Presence.
 Start the music in your last entered room (More effective on single occupancy)
 - Media Player controls
 - Music Follow.
 Let the music follow you around the house automatically.
-- Spotify Card integrated.
-Start your playlist from the card.
+- Hidden playlist.
+Activate your favorite songs with a single click.
 - Exclusively designed for Spotify control.
 - Ambilight animations.
 Glowing light in all over the card.
 - Browser Mode integration.